Coronavirus (COVID-19) advice

 - Coronavirus Self-employment Income Support Scheme

 The Coronavirus Job Retention Scheme will cover 80% of the cost of wages up to £2,500 per month plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions for all furloughed employees.
 This is to safeguard workers from being made redundant.
+Please also refer to the Coronavirus Job Retention Bonus.

 This Scheme is available to all UK employers with a PAYE payroll scheme that was created and started on or before 19 March 2020 – this includes businesses, charities, recruitment agencies (agency workers paid through PAYE) and public authorities.